jakecoffman/image-resizer/README.md

 Go was quick and easy as the std lib has image support.

 The only unhappiness I have is it's a bit slow, I imagine it is IO-bound.
 Would do tests to confirm but this was a quick-n-dirty.

-TO DO list:

-- Profile to find slowness